GJT-34/dc-metro/SOFTWARE.md

     ![Source Files](img/file_manager.webp)

-6. The board should now light up and say "Loading..." and then begin repeatedly trying to connect to wifi.
+6. The board should now light up and say "Loading..." and then begin trying to connect to wifi.

 If everything has gone successfully, after a few seconds your board should connect to wifi and begin displaying data.
 We still need to edit the configuration so it shows the right data, though.
 That's the next step.